-It’s Your Game…Keep It Real is a classroom- and computer-based HIV, STI and pregnancy prevention program for middle school students.
+It’s Your Game…Keep It Real is a classroom and digital HIV, STI and pregnancy prevention program for middle school students.
 This abstinence-plus program has been proven to delay sexual behaviors among adolescents, and is a fun and effective way to teach teens about their bodies, personal relationships, personal rules and sex, while giving them the skills to grow into safe, responsible young adults.
 It integrates group-based classroom activities, such as roleplays, discussions and small-group work, with personalized journaling and individually tailored computer-based activities to help young people delay sex, develop positive attitudes toward abstinence, gain greater self-efficacy for refusing sex, and increase their knowledge about condom and contraceptive use.

 It’s Your Game…Keep It Real (IYG) is a classroom- and computer-based HIV, STI and pregnancy prevention program for middle school students.
 This abstinence-plus program has been proven to delay sexual behaviors among adolescents, and is a fun and effective way to teach teens about their bodies, personal relationships, personal rules and sex, while giving them the skills to grow into safe, responsible young adults.
 It integrates group-based classroom activities, such as roleplays, discussions and small-group work, with personalized journaling and individually tailored computer-based activities to help young people delay sex, develop positive attitudes toward abstinence, gain greater self-efficacy for refusing sex, and increase their knowledge about condom and contraceptive use.